Crowntail Betta Care Guide: The Most Recognizable Betta Variety

 Can Crowntail bettas live with other fish?

 It is possible for crowntail bettas to live with other fish species, as long as they have the same water requirements and get along in terms of temperament and size.
 Care must be taken when introducing any new tank mates to observe whether there may be aggression towards the betta or not.
-The larger the tank, the higher the chance of success since aggression can be curbed with additional space.
+The larger the tank, the higher the chance of success since aggression is curbed with additional space.
 This rule especially applies to all kinds of fish, including crowntails.

 What is the life expectancy of a Crowntail betta?